 Semantics

-num_configuration_packets indicates the number of configuration packets included in the MIHSConfigurationRecord.
+num_configuration_packets indicates the number of packets included in the MIHSConfigurationRecord.

-configuration_packet_type indicates the configuration packet type as documented in Table 1.
+configuration_packet_type indicates the packet type as documented in Table 1.

-configuration_packet_level indicates whether the configuration packet can be skipped for low bitrate applications.
+configuration_packet_level indicates whether the packet can be skipped for low bitrate applications.
 Zero means the packet must not be skipped, higher values mean the packet may be skipped.

-configuration_packet_payload_size indicates the length in bytes of the configuration packet payload that follows.
+configuration_packet_payload_size indicates the length in bytes of the packet payload that follows.

-configuration_packet_payload contains the configuration packet payload formatted according to ISO/IEC 23090-31 for the configuration packet type.
+configuration_packet_payload contains the packet payload formatted according to ISO/IEC 23090-31 for the packet type.

 Haptic experience description box